rsksmart/devportal-1.0/WindowsInstall.md

 ## Requirements

 - ***Ruby*** - including all development headers (ruby version can be checked by running `ruby -v`)
-  - [RVM](https://rvm.io/) is recommended to install and switch between multiple Ruby versions.
 - ***RubyGems*** - it is installed with Ruby (which you can check by running `gem -v`)
 - ***GCC and Make*** (install MSYS2 which is included with Ruby installer)
 - ***Jekyll*** (version can be checked by running `jekyll -v`)